curioswati/bhavcopy-searchified/README.md

         'Cache-Control': 'max-age=0',
         'TE': 'Trailers',
       }

-* Create a `data` directory as follows to store `zip` files in your filesystem
+* Create a file `.env` in the current directory i.e. repository root and add following

+      AIRFLOW_HOME=airflow
+      AIRFLOW_ADMIN=<username-for-airflow-admin>
+      AIRFLOW_ADMIN_FNAME=<Firstname for airflow admin>
+      AIRFLOW_ADMIN_LNAME=<Lastname for airflow admin>
+      AIRFLOW_ADMIN_EMAIL=<admin email for airflow>
+      SCRAPER_DATA_DIR=/path/to/data   # same as set in scraper/settings.py

+* initialize `airflow`

+      . scheduler/init_airflow.sh

+* It should create a directory named `airflow` in the current directory, inside that is `airflow.cfg`, open it and edit the following variable

+      dags_folder = /path/to/scheduler/tasks

+* If you do not want to manage the crawling with `airflow` then create the following directories in the path set in `scraper/settings.py`

       mkdir -p data/zip data/csv

 ### Setup - Development Run

 * To locally scrape and store the data